 Later, you run into members of the Brotherhood of Shadow and other Netherrealm creatures, which are still obviously guys in suits but at least they look a bit more interesting than the baldies from the earlier levels.
 The non-human bosses are probably the most exciting enemies in the game and include robots, rock golems and a knight riding a T-rex.

 Mythologies was not particularly well received when it came out in 1997, receiving bad to mediocre reviews.
-Most of the vitriol was aimed at the Nintendo 64 version — N64 Magazine in the UK gave the game a score of 9 out of 100 and stated that the only way it could be less enjoyable was if it squirted sulphuric acid in your face.
-The price was listed as “£Too much” and later they also gave out this protip which is, frankly, a good description of one’s first time playing Mythologies: “Creep along in that sideways spider fashion and then GET CRUSHED BY A PILLAR.
+Most of the vitriol was aimed at the Nintendo 64 version — N64 Magazine in the UK gave the game a score of 9 out of 100 and stated that the only way it could be less enjoyable was if it squirted sulfuric acid in your face.
+The price was listed as “£Too much” and later they also gave out this useful gameplay hint which is, frankly, a good description of one’s first time playing Mythologies: “Creep along in that sideways spider fashion and then GET CRUSHED BY A PILLAR.
 Place your fist into TV screen.”

 In general, Mythologies is considered one of the worst games in the Mortal Kombat franchise and seen as one of the reasons MK lost its way in the late 90s.
 It’s not unplayably bad once you get used to the strange mechanics and the story is worth seeing once, but I’d recommend just watching a longplay or something.
 That way you get to see the ridiculous cutscenes and bosses without actually having to play the game.